 The Millfield, Deptford and Ayres Quay areas of Sunderland were once a hive of industrial activity with several bottle works and glassworks in the locality.
 There was, in addition, a 19th century chemical works at Deptford that manufactured copperas and there were also several coal drops along the river bank.
 Ayres Quay was the home to a quay built by Robert Ayre in in 1649.
 The Ayre family had lived in Sunderland since the 1300s.

-Deptford was presumably the site of a deep ford across the river but most likely named from Deptford in East London, probably through the link between the North East coal trade and the London docks.
+Deptford could be the site of a ‘deep ford’ across the river but most likely named from Deptford in East London, probably through the link between the North East coal trade and the London docks.
 Millfield is simply named from an old windmill that stood here on a site now occupied by St Mark’s church.

 The impressive Queen Alexandra Bridge links Deptford with Southwick on the north side of the river.
 When it opened in 1909 it was the heaviest bridge in Britain and has two tiers.
 The upper tier was for locomotives and is no longer used but the lower road traffic tier is still used today.
 The bridge is named after Queen Alexandra of Denmark, wife of the English King, Edward VII.